-The Company has considered the COVID-19 impact by assessing the following elements of the Annual Financial Statements:
+The Company has considered the impact of operating with the existence of COVID-19 by assessing the following elements of Annual Financial Statements:

-- Disclosure of COVID-19 as an event after the end of the reporting period and its impact to the going concern of the Company; - Impairment of non-financial assets due to idle and underused assets due to government restrictions; - Impairment of non-financial assets, i.e. associates, due to general economic downturn;

-- Financial impact on financial assets due to general economic downturn and financial market volatility; - Impairment of financial assets, i.e. direct impact to the calculation of expected credit loss allowance; - Impairment of right-of-use assets due to business closure: - Any possible disruption associated with COVID-19 that may prevent entering into any customer agreement and its impact on the Company's revenue; - Decline in the Company's revenue as a result of reduced economic activities, as fees are based on assets under management market values; - Possible onerous contracts due to unavoidable costs of meeting obligations under the contract during the pandemic outbreak potentially exceeding the benefits expected to be received; - Consider any 'force majeure' clauses that can be enacted by the COVID-19 pandemic; - Assumption used in the preparation of the Annual Financial Statements, e.g. going-concern assessment; - Consider how profitability, liquidity and impairment triggered by the COVID-19 impact could affect income tax: - Consider how the effect of the COVID-19 pandemic on the Annual Financial Statements may affect ability to declare dividends; - New business way involving: - Workplace flexibility; - Protecting staff; - Reinforcing supply chain; - Restoring 'business as usual'; - Containing cost pressure; and - Reassessing impact on performance.
+- Impairment of non-financial assets due to idle and underutilised assets due to government restrictions; - Impairment of non-financial assets i.e. associates due to general economic downturn; - Financial impact on financial assets due to general economic downturn and financial market volatility; - Impairment of financial assets, such as direct impact to the calculation of expected credit loss allowance; - Impairment of right-of-use assets due to business closure; - Any possible disruption associated with COVID-19 that may prevent entering into any customer agreement and its impact on the Company's revenue;

+- Decline in the Company's revenue as a result of the reduced economic activities, as fees are based on assets under management market values;

+- Possible onerous contracts due to unavoidable costs of meeting obligations under the contract during the pandemic outbreak, which may exceed the benefits expected to be received;

+- Consider any 'force majeure' clauses, that can be enacted by the COVID-19 pandemic;

+- Assumptions used in the preparation of the Annual Financial Statements.
+For example, going concern assessment;

+- Consideration of how profitability, liquidity and impairments triggered by the COVID-19 impact could affect income tax;

+- Consideration of how the effect of the COVID-19 pandemic on the Annual Financial Statements may affect the ability of the company to declare dividends;

+- New business way involving:

+- Workplace flexibility;

+- Protecting staff;

+- · Reinforcing supply chain;

+- Restoring "business as usual";

+- · Containing cost pressure; and

+- Reassessing impact on performance.